AKUA MIND BODY

 We thrive on social connections

 Humans are social creatures.
 We thrive on physical touch, conversations, relationships, trust, love, and shared interests.
 Our social connections usually consist of friendships, romantic relationships, family bonds, and work colleagues.
-These essential pillars of social relationships are linked to increased feelings of belonging, purpose, increased levels of happiness, reduced stress levels, increased self-worth, and confidence.
+These essential pillars of social relationships are linked to increased feelings of belonging, and purpose, increased levels of happiness, reduced stress levels, increased self-worth, and confidence.

 Loneliness increases depression